Mashamba/hackathon-starter/README.md

 - Updated Font Awesome v4.5.0.
 - Removed `debug` and `outputStyle` from the Sass middleware options.
 - Removed `connect-assets` (no longer used) from *package.json*`.
-- Fixed Font Awesome icon syntax error in *profile.jade*.
+- Fixed Font Awesome icon syntax error in *profile.pug*.
 - Fixed Cheerio broken link.

 ### 3.4.0 (January 5, 2016)